 The MISC configurator provides commands to configure various types of file information difficult to categorize elsewhere.
 The MISC configurator handles changes to job-related and session-related items, processes, system resource allocations, spool parameters, stack and heap sizes, and miscellaneous system information.

 Entering the MISC Configurator

-To access the MISC configurator, enter the MISC command (abbreviated MI) at the SYSGEN prompt.
+To access the MISC configurator, enter the $\tt MISC$ command (abbreviated $\tt MI$ ) at the SYSGEN prompt, as shown in Example 7-1.